Become Catholic!

 The Last Supper

-For information on the RCIA program please email Melissa Boyle at mboyle@stjane.org.
-Classes begin in September and will run on Monday evenings from 7-8:30pm until April.
+For information on the OCIA program please email Father John Bilenki, associate pastor, at john.bilenki@archbalt.org — Classes begin in September and will run on Monday evenings from 7-8:30pm until April.

 The pursuit of a relationship with Jesus is a life-long work of grace and perseverance.
 Here at St. Jane Frances, adults are encouraged to seek the companionship of parish friends who follow Christ through the life of his universal Church and often pursue these timeless practices: